👉 TAP TO SAVE 30% WITH CODE NEW

 The coverage data looks somewhat ugly for Moore, who boasts an above-average Average Separation Score against man coverage.
 However, Moore struggles to earn targets at a high rate and produce versus man and zone.
 Luther Burden III has been the new per-route king, who produces at a high rate with limited usage, though we've seen a slight uptick in routes over the past two games.

 Against single-high coverages, Odunze leads the team in target rate and first-read target share, yet the third-most yards per route run among the Bears' pass catchers, as seen above.
 Odunze trails Burden (3.40) and Colston Loveland (2.09) in yards per route run against single-high looks.
-Unfortunately, Moore's usage and production has been somewhat awful versus single-high, so that reminds us to be cautious.
+Unfortunately, Moore's usage and production have been somewhat awful versus single-high, so that reminds us to be cautious.

 Jackson allows the seventh-most fantasy points per route run and the fifth-highest yards per route run.
 Since Quinyon Mitchell probably covers Odunze, Moore should have a friendlier matchup in Week 13.